TreyLathe/mod-5-challenge/README.md

 Used provided code to expand the hours, changed colors, added javascript and day.js functions with css to change color depending on if the hour is past/present or future

     WHEN I click into a time block
     THEN I can enter an event

+Event can be entered.

-WHEN I click the save button for that time block
-THEN the text for that event is saved in local storage WHEN I refresh the page
+    WHEN I click the save button for that time block THEN the text for that event is saved in local storage WHEN I refresh the page
     THEN the saved events persist

+The preceding is functional, can save event and it persists.